Vietnam.vn - Nền tảng quảng bá Việt Nam

 The program provides free annual health checks, vaccinations and nationally recommended health screenings.
 The government supports participating family doctors by providing an annual service fee based on their patients’ health risk profiles.
 The government will also provide one-off grants to family doctors to offset the costs of implementing information technology, which facilitates the sharing of notes, clinical data and tracking of patient outcomes.

 This is also part of the Singapore Government’s efforts to address two major challenges facing the country – an ageing population and a rising trend of chronic diseases.
-By 2030, Singapore is expected to have a quarter of its population over the age of 65.
+By 2030, Singapore is expected to have a quarter of its population aged over 65.
 Meanwhile, the proportion of people with chronic diseases such as high blood pressure and high cholesterol is also on the rise, accounting for 32% and 37% of the total population, respectively.
-Before implementing the programme, the Singapore Government consulted the public and found that one of the main concerns of the public was the cost of regular screening.
+Before implementing the programme, the Singapore Government consulted the public and found that one of their main concerns was the cost of regular screening.

 The government is addressing this concern by providing subsidies to people with chronic diseases to help them buy affordable medicines.
 People have the right to choose their family doctor; they can change doctors up to four times in the first two years of registration and once a year thereafter.